Conformal group

-In mathematics, the conformal group of an inner product space is the group of transformations from the space to itself that preserve angles.
-More formally, it is the group of transformations that preserve the conformal geometry of the space.
+In mathematics, the conformal group of a space is the group of one-to-one transformations from the space to itself that preserve angles, that is, the conformal transformations on that space.
+More formally, it is the symmetry group of the conformal structure of the space.
+Conformal groups include isometries (the distance-preserving transformations), but also angle-preserving transformations such as homotheties (dilations) and special conformal transformations which do not preserve distances.

-Several specific conformal groups are particularly important:
+Important conformal groups include the following: